-Cathedral Square Cathedral Square (partner since 2010) a national leader in the creation of high-quality, affordable, service-enriched housing communities for older adults and people with special needs.
+Cathedral Square Cathedral Square (Partner since 2010) a national leader in the creation of high-quality, affordable, service-enriched housing communities for older adults and people with special needs.

-Age Well Age Well (partner since 2019) are the leading experts and advocates for the aging population of Northwestern Vermont.
+Age Well Age Well (Partner since 2019) are the leading experts and advocates for the aging population of Northwestern Vermont.
 Age Well is committed to helping individuals age well by reducing barriers to healthy meals, in-home care and community resources.
-Sustainability Partnerships The firm maintains partnerships with a few exceptional organizations dedicated to furthering environmental, social, and/or governance causes, including economic empowerment in Chittenden County and the greater Vermont Community.
+Burlington City Arts (Partner since 2013) nurtures a dynamic environment through the arts, making quality experiences and opportunities accessible to Sustainability Partnerships The firm maintains partnerships with a few exceptional organizations dedicated to furthering environmental, social, and/or governance causes, including economic empowerment in Chittenden County and the greater Vermont Community.
+The Vermont Professionals of Color Network

-The Vermont Professionals of Color Network The Vermont Professionals of Color Network is committed to advancing the prosperity of all Black, Indigenous and People of Color (BIPOC), also known as People of the Global Majority, in Vermont by: driving a new era of professional mobility; promoting their entrepreneurial ventures; and nurturing a powerful professional network.
-Champlain Investment Partners not only partners with this organization through financial support of its programming, but by accessing this network for recruiting purposes.
-Opportunities Credit Union Opportunities Credit Union (OCU) creating wealth and promoting economic development by bringing affordable capital and financial services to low-income and other traditionally underserved populations.
-Champlain Investment Partners has a money market account with OCU, the funds in which are loaned out to low-income and other traditionally underserved populations in Vermont.
+The Vermont Professionals of Color Network

+The Vermont Professionals of Color Network is committed to advancing the prosperity of all Black, Indigenous and People of Color (BIPOC), also known as People of the Global Majority, in Vermont by: driving a new era of professional mobility; promoting their entrepreneurial ventures; and nurturing a powerful professional network.

+Champlain not only partners with this organization through financial support of its programming, but by accessing this network for recruiting purposes.

+Opportunities Credit Union

+Opportunities Credit Union (OCU) creating wealth and promoting economic development by bringing affordable capital and financial services to low-income and other traditionally underserved populations.

+Champlain has a money market account with OCU, the funds in which are loaned out to low-income and other traditionally underserved populations in Vermont.

 Vermont Businesses for Social Responsibility

 The Vermont Businesses for Social Responsibility is a statewide, nonprofit business association with a mission to leverage the power of business for positive social and environmental impact.

-Champlain Investment Partners supports the mission of this organization through its Champion-level membership.
-Champlain also participates in the partnership by accessing this network for recruiting purposes, knowledgesharing with other members, and participating in continued education events hosted by the organization such as workshops and conferences.
+Champlain supports the mission of this organization through its Champion-level membership.
+Champlain also participates in the partnership by accessing this network for recruiting purposes, knowledge-sharing with other members, and participating in continued education events hosted by the organization such as workshops and conferences.

+Vermont Futures Project

+The Vermont Futures Project is an independent non-partisan organization with a goal of providing a vision that supports and encourages long-term economic growth for Vermont, providing data and recommendations to achieve this goal.

+Champlain supports the work of this organization through financial contributions to its mission as well as through employee participation in research studies.

 Environmental

 In this section

-25 Our Office
+23 Our Office

-27 Carbon Credits & Renewable Credits
+25 Carbon Credits & Renewable Credits

 Our Office